zowe/docs-site/docs/appendix/zowe-yaml-configuration.md

 :::tip

-Make sure the value of `node.home` in the `zowe.yaml` is visible to the Zowe STC users, and contains within it "bin/node".
+Make sure the value of `node.home` in the `zowe.yaml` is visible to the Zowe STC users, and contains within it `bin/node`.
 For example,
 ```
 node:
   home: "/usrlppSysplex/nodejs/node-v12.16.1"
 ```

 The above value is valid only when the path `/usrlppSysplex/nodejs/node-v12.16.1/bin/node` exists.
-If you observe output of "node:...FSUM7351 not found", you need to check if the value contains within it `bin/node``, and correct the value if it does not.
+If you observe output of `node:...FSUM7351 not found`, you need to check if the value contains within it `bin/node`, and correct the value if it does not.

 :::